 Layering

 A major contributor to warmth is which layers (or lack thereof) you wear underneath your jacket.
-Due to the hefty amount of insulation inside most of the jackets above, a simple baselayer will do the trick in cold weather that hasn’t yet reached frigid status.
-Depending on the parka, when the temperature really drops (think well below freezing), you may want to add a lightweight down or synthetic jacket as a midlayer.
-This would be a lot of insulation, but it’s an easy adjustment to make so long as you have the extra gear and the jacket has room for layering.
+Due to the hefty amount of insulation inside most of the jackets above, a simple baselayer will do the trick in moderately cold weather.
+When the temperature drops to well below freezing you may want to add a lightweight down or synthetic jacket as a midlayer.
+This would be a lot of insulation and it depends on the parka, but it’s an easy adjustment to make so long as the jacket has room for layering.
 Warmth is a lot about personal preference and the specifics of the activity and conditions, but it’s always a good idea to carry an extra layer or two should you get cold or the conditions change.

 Winter jacket (Patagonia Fitz Roy Parka layering)